top of page

 The original Japanese landscape in the wilderness, and the wonderful people who live there.”

-Other than that, there is nothing special about this place,
+Other than that, there is nothing special about this place.

 Please come and visit us, and enjoy the luxury of doing nothing in a place where there is nothing to do!

-If it's OK with me, let's have a cup of tea together (including the old man and the old woman next door)!
+Let's have a cup of tea together (including the old man and the old woman next door)!

 Jiro Sakamoto, 2017 March